• Skip to primary navigation

 Turkey cutlets, pecans, cranberries, celery, and onion on a cutting board.

-• Turkey cutlets: thin slices cut from the turkey breast.
+• Turkey cutlets – are thin slices cut from the turkey breast.
 Because they are so thin, they cook quickly and are an excellent choice when you need to get dinner on the table in a hurry.

-• Dried cranberries and roasted pecans: add unbelievable flavor and texture to this amazing dressing.
+• Dried cranberries and roasted pecans – add unbelievable flavor and texture to the amazing dressing.

-• Onion and celery: an essential ingredient in dressing and adds incredible flavor.
+• Onion and celery – are essential ingredients in the dressing and add incredible flavor.

-• Poultry seasoning: used to season the turkey, gravy, and dressing, it’s made primarily of sage, thyme, marjoram.
+• Poultry seasoning – used to season the turkey, gravy, and dressing, it’s made primarily of sage, thyme, and marjoram.
 The aroma is intoxicating and, when used in cooking, will make your house smell like Thanksgiving.

 Here’s how to make it: